 Determining Tax Residence Based on Residential Ties

-Under Québec's Taxation Act, whether an individual is subject to Québec income tax is determined by the individual's residence status, not their Canadian citizenship or home ownership in Québec.
+Under Québec's Taxation Act, whether an individual is subject to Québec income tax is determined by their residence status, not their Canadian citizenship or home ownership in Québec.

 Notion of residence for tax purposes